Christian Community

 I hear a lot these days about what our Christian Community should look like.
 The book of Acts is often cited as the Biblical model of what the early Christian church resembled.
 It is written, “And they [the church] continued steadfastly in the apostles’ doctrine and fellowship, in the breaking of bread, and in prayers.
 Then fear came upon every soul, and many wonders and signs were done through the apostles.
 Now all who believed were together, and had all things in common, and sold their possessions and goods, and divided them among all, as anyone had need” (Acts 2:43-45 NKJV).[i]
 Now, this would have been a Christian community to behold.
 The church members prayed, took communion, and studied the word of God together as one family.

-“So continuing daily with one accord in the temple, and breaking bread from house to house, they ate their food with gladness and simplicity of heart, praising God and having favor with all the people.
+The church walked in the power of the Holy Spirit with signs, wonders, and miraculous healings, and the church members shared their material and financial resources so that each could fulfill their God-given calling.
+Thus, the narrative in the Book of Acts continues: “So continuing daily with one accord in the temple, and breaking bread from house to house, they ate their food with gladness and simplicity of heart, praising God and having favor with all the people.
 And the Lord added to the church daily those who were being saved” (Acts 2:46-47).
-The early church was truly reflecting God’s light in the world, and people took notice.
-And the church offered something the world could never provide, and for this reason, many gave their lives to the Lord.
+The early church reflected God’s light in the world, and people took notice.
+Because it offered something the world could never provide, many gave their lives to the Lord.
 I believe people today are also desperately searching for something more from this world, and that something is the love of God.

 Yeshua gave the church His model for the Christian community when He said, “If you love Me, keep My commandments” (John 14:15).
 “And this is His commandment: that we should believe on the name of His Son Jesus Christ and love one another, as He gave us commandment” (1 John 3:23).
 “Greater love has no one than this, than to lay down one’s life for his friends” (John 15:13).
+Paul said it like this, “And now abide faith, hope, love, these three; but the greatest of these is love” (1 Corinthians 13:13).
+“Let nothing be done through selfish ambition or conceit, but in lowliness of mind let each esteem others better than himself” (Philippians 2:3).

 The first-century church operated in the residual outpouring of the Holy Spirit that fell on the Day of Pentecost.
 But what did the church look like one hundred years later?

 There is an epistle from the second-century church called The Manner of Christians.[ii]
-It describes what the Christian community looked like as the church grew and expanded throughout the Roman empire.
+It describes what the Christian community looked like as the church grew and expanded throughout the Roman Empire.
 We read in part:

 “For the Christians are distinguished from other men neither by country, nor language, nor the customs which they observe.
 For they neither inhabit cities of their own, nor employ a peculiar form of speech, nor lead a life which is marked out by any singularity.”